Counter-Strike: Global Offensive: Gameplay

 There are five categories of purchasable weaponry: rifles, submachine guns, "heavy" weaponry (light machine guns and shotguns), pistols, and grenades.
 Each gun in Global Offensive has a unique recoil pattern that can be controlled, a gameplay feature the series has long been associated with.
 Global Offensive also introduced weapons and equipment not seen in previous installments, including tasers and an incendiary grenade.

 In-game matchmaking is supported for all online game modes and is managed through the Steam platform.
 The game servers run Valve Anti-Cheat to prevent cheating.
 One form of matchmaking in Global Offensive to prevent cheating is Prime Matchmaking which hosts matches that can only be played with other users with the "Prime" status.
 This feature also results in more equal matches as there are fewer "smurfs" in these matches.
 The PC version of Global Offensive also supports private dedicated servers that players may connect to through the community server menu in-game.
 These servers may be heavily modified and can drastically differ from the base game modes.
-There have been many community-made mods for the game, one of the popular ones being "kz", a mod that makes players complete obstacle courses requiring advanced strafing and jumping techniques.
+There have been many community-made mods for the game, one of the popular ones being Kreedz Climbing, a mod that makes players complete obstacle courses requiring advanced strafing and jumping techniques.